harvard-dce/zoom-recording-ingester/README.md

 #### deployment

-1. Run `invoke create-code-bucket` to ensure the s3 bucket for packaged lambda code exists
+1. Make sure your s3 bucket for packaged lambda code exists.
+The name of the bucket comes from `LAMBDA_CODE_BUCKET` in `.env`.
 1. Run `invoke stack.create` to build the CloudFormation stack
 1. Run `invoke generate-resource-policy` and paste the output into the API Gateway's "Resource Policy" field in the web console.
 1. Enable CORS on the ingest endpoint: